openmultiplayer/web/docs/scripting/functions/IsValidPlayer3DTextLabel.md

 ## Description

-Checks if an player's 3D text label is valid.
+Checks if a player's 3D text label is valid.

 | Name        | Description           |
 | ----------- | --------------------- |